 EPDM rubber roofing is one of the most popular materials for flat and low-slope applications.
 It is available in lengths and widths that often make it possible to cover a residential rooftop with a single sheet of material, eliminating seams and reducing the possibilities of leaks.
 EPDM is also resistant to hail and winds up to 120mph.
 As an ecological bonus - the material can be cut down and recycled once it has reached the end of its performance life.

-Our company is fully licensed, bonded and insured.
-We have earned an A+ rating with the Better Business Bureau, and we are recognized as the General Contractor for the City of Indianapolis.
-Our technicians perform flat roof repairs and replacements throughout Carmel, Indianapolis and Greenwood.
+Our company is fully licensed, bonded, and insured.
+We have earned an A+ rating with the Better Business Bureau, and are recognized as the General Contractor for the City.